|

 (ii) Lay Press articles:

 Research Grants division is committed to increasing the level of awareness of diabetes among public.
 This department has a critically important role in informing the public about the disease.
 This division forms communication channel to the lay audience by reporting about diabetes and its complications and also about the advanced treatments available to cure diabetes and its related disorders through lay press.
-Many articles have been published by this department in the leading magazines and news papers to educate the public about diabetes. |
+Many articles have been published by this department in the leading magazines and news papers to educate the public about diabetes.

-Two major project proposals the Chennai Urban Rural Epidemiology Study (CURES) to determine the prevalence of the diabetes and its complications in south Indians and PACE (Prevention, Awareness, Counseling and Evaluation) Diabetes Project to create massive awareness about diabetes and its complications among the public in Chennai city were drafted by the Research Grants Division, and supported by Chennai Willingdon Corporate Foundation, Chennai.
+Two major project proposals the Chennai Urban Rural Epidemiology Study (CURES) to determine the prevalence of the diabetes and its complications in south Indians and PACE (Prevention, Awareness, Counseling and Evaluation) Diabetes Project to create massive awareness about diabetes and its complications among the public in Chennai city were drafted by the Research Operations department.
 The CURES is an ongoing project carried out by the Epidemiology Dept and has resulted in over 75 publications and the PACE diabetes project was completed successfully by the Translational Research Dept. and the results were amazing.
-Such projects can help prevent and control diabetes and its associated complications on a large scale. |
+Such projects can help prevent and control diabetes and its associated complications on a large scale.

 |